-Study of the ancient Israelites from the time of their formation as a social group through 70 AD.
-Emphasis on governmental and ecclesiastical institutions, intercultural relationship between Israel and its neighbors, and context of the Old Testament.
+Study of the ancient Israelites from the time of their formation as a social group through 70 A.D.
+Emphasis on government, religion, and intercultural relationships between Israel and its neighbors, and context of the Old Testament.
+3 Credits.
+(Not Offered 2009/10)